vertexcite/haskellDoTfPlay/reproducibility-experiment.md

 # Notes

 * Nix is used since not all of the dependencies are Haskell, and Nix is a good way of handling native (i.e. non-Haskell) dependencies.
 * We could probably do the whole thing using just Nix, but I'm still getting my head around the Nix/Haskell method.
 The use of Stack is based on the original approach used for this project, which relied on the user manually installing native dependencies.
+Also, HaskellDo relies on stack, although these instructions are not targetted at using HaskellDo.
 * Docker is not part of the requirements for reproducibility.
 Rather, it is used here to give us a blank slate, in order to help ensure that all dependencies are specified in the code repository.

 # Steps: